Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20220821: The movement entries in the "menu.cfg" for 10/1/0.1 mm are expanded with the feedrate.
+For X and Y F6000.
+For Z F1500.

 20220616: It was previously possible to flash an rp2040 in bootloader mode by running `make flash FLASH_DEVICE=first`.
 The equivalent command is now `make flash FLASH_DEVICE=2e8a:0003`.